paolosalvatori/ServiceBusExplorer/README.md

 2. Select `Select a service bus namespace...` for a manual connection, or edit an existing saved connection.
 3. Change `Authentication` to `Entra`.
 4. Enter the namespace endpoint as either `sb://<namespace>.servicebus.windows.net/` or `<namespace>.servicebus.windows.net`.
 5. Optionally enter `Tenant ID` and `Entity Path`.
 If `Tenant ID` is left blank, Service Bus Explorer uses the `organizations` endpoint.
 In that case the sign-in flow accepts work or school accounts only.
-To sign in using a personal Microsoft account enter the target tenant ID.
+To sign in with a personal Microsoft account, enter the target tenant ID; note that the account must already have been invited into that tenant as a guest and been granted a Service Bus data role, otherwise sign-in succeeds but every operation is refused.
 6. Click `OK` and complete the browser sign-in flow.

 > **Note**